GreaterGoodest/blog.dev.repo/content/post/elf_science_p2.md

 Illegal instruction
 ```

 This is because the binary is attempted to "decrypt" an already decrypted function.
-The result is a crash due to attempting to run garbage instructions.
+The result is a crash due to attempting to execute garbage instructions.

-In this example, we can quickly patch this by NOPing out the xor instructions.
+In this example, we can quickly patch this by NOPing out the xor instructions, as this will remove our simple encryption.
 NOP is an instruction that simply does nothing, and the hex code for it is 0x90.
-Replacing the encryption instructions (xor) with this, will remove that logic cleanly.
+Replacing the encryption xor instruction with this will remove that logic cleanly.

 Let's take at the main() function: